 N. Drastic hormonal changes

-15 to 30: You need to test your blood and check your vitamin D levels.
-In all probability, it would be insufficient (dangerously low levels) or deficient (low levels).
-You might experience only a few or no symptoms but this can affect your health in the long run, causing chronic pain and bone issues.
+15 to 30: It is highly advisable that you get a vitamin d deficiency test done.
+The likelihood that you have low vitamin D levels is extremely high and testing will help determine the extent of your vitamin D deficiency.
+Doctors can also gauge the severity of a vitamin D deficiency, based on the reported vitamin D deficiency symptoms.
+At the same time, some individuals might experience only a few or no symptoms, but it can affect your health in the long run, causing chronic pain and bone issues.
 Step into the sun often and have vitamin D-rich foods.
 Additionally, check with your nutritionist to get you a supplement that adds 800 IU (the recommended amount of vitamin D) daily.
 If you are over the age of 40, have dark skin, wear sunscreen often, and work or stay indoors you might need a higher dose of the supplement.

 10-15: Well done, you don’t have a complete lack of vitamin D, but you may have borderline deficiency.
-Your levels may just be enough to prevent critical diseases like osteoporosis, but you still may experience weakness, mood swings, and body aches.
-Increase your intake of vitamin D fortified foods and check with your nutritionist if you need a mild supplement for this vitamin.
+Your levels may just be enough to prevent critical diseases like osteoporosis, but you may still experience weakness, mood swings, and body aches.
+Increase your intake of vitamin D fortified foods and check with your nutritionist if you need a supplement to boost vitamin D levels.

 1-10: Congratulations!
 Your vitamin D levels are up to the mark.
 However, don’t sit back and relax.
-Ensure that you get enough sun to maintain the high levels, as well as eat healthy, vitamin-rich foods.
-If you are already on some supplement, do not stop or change the dosage without consulting an expert.
+Ensure that you get enough sun exposure to maintain high vitamin D levels and also make it a point to eat a variety of foods that are known to be good sources of vitamins like vitamin D. If you are already on some supplement, do not stop or change the dosage without consulting an expert.
 The best way to check your vitamin D levels is with a blood test.